himadri111/saxs-docs-tutorial/docs/source/coreg.rst

   The offset is provided with absolute values from coarse SAXS map.
   This calibration also allows estimation of which CT slices represent the regions investigated in the tomoSAXS scan.

+2. Pad fibre tracing data.
+  The Fibre tracing technique sumsamples and downsamples original CT data.
+This process adds ampty voxels to fibre tracing data so that the fibre tracing data returns to the same dimensions as the original CT data.
+  Padded data can then be registered with SAXS data both `vertically <.. vert_reg:>`_ and horizontally.
+  The padded fibre tracing slices that vertically correspond to the slices of the tomoSAXS scan are then isolated and saved.

-2. Register horizontal axis between CT dataset and tomoSAXS dataset.
+3. Register horizontal axis between padded firbe tracing data and SAXS data for each orientation in tomoSAXS scan.
   This process uses a seperate volume taken from the original CT volume, consisting of a segmented region of the kapton tube surrounding the sample.
   This volume is subsampled, alongside the  fibre-tracing dataset, to slices comprising the tomoSAXS scanned region.
-  The data (both kapton segmentation and fibre tracing data) is rotated to correspond to each angular rotation of the tomoSAXS scan (e.g. -900 – 00 – 900).
+  The data (both kapton segmentation and fibre tracing data) is rotated to correspond to each angular rotation of the tomoSAXS scan (e.g. -90 – 00 – 90).
   For each rotation, the kapton segmentation is treated as a coord, to estimate the complete extent of the kapton tube as a circle.
 The space between the inside edges of the kapton tube and the traced fibres is estimated (in um).
-  This information is then used to calibrate the horizontal registration between fibre tracing and SAXS data.

-3. Tagging/dictionary of SAXS frames for each fibre, in each orientation A python dictionary is created, consisting subheadings for each scanning orientation
+  The outer edge of the kapton tube is found in both this data, and the SAXS data for the respective orientation for each slice of the tomoSAXS scan.
+  The offset is then calculated between these edges, and the fibre tracing data further padded to account for this offset

+3. Downsample registered fibre tracing data and save for tomoSAXS analysis.
+  The registered fibre tracing data can finally be processed into it's corresponding tomoSAXS voxels/beamptahs.

 .. load_data:
 Loading data